1. Hauptnavigation

 • Bisulfite treatment (incl.
 QC)

-• Restore procedure (only for FFPE samples)
+• Restore procedure (only for human FFPE samples)

 • Infinium assay (technical reproducibility >0,98, PCR free assay)